 Little ones love to explore the gardens and the fish pond which sits just outside next to the library.
 The gardens are open every day, except Christmas day from 10am till 4pm in the winter and until 6 pm in the summer.

-Even on crisper days you’ll see people sat outside with one of the bright orange throws over their legs and with the outdoor heaters on overhead keeping them snug.
-Oscars also openly welcomes children and it has a great children’s menu which is of good quality rather than just the usual boring fare serving up fish cakes, pasta and chicken burger in a brioche bun.
+Oscars also openly welcomes children and it has a great children’s menu which is of good quality rather than just the usual boring fare.
+For kids they serve up fish cakes, pasta and chicken burger in a brioche bun.

 Have a Chocolate Fix at Cocoa & Co